U.S. Alerts

 Tuesday

-A 20 percent chance of showers after 2pm.
-Mostly sunny, with a high near 83.
+A slight chance of showers, then a chance of showers and thunderstorms after 2pm.
+Mostly cloudy, with a high near 81.
+Chance of precipitation is 40%.

 Tuesday Night